tgroechel/F17-280/lab02/README.md

 TEST(whatever_test_name_is){
 	bool potato = true;
-	ASSSERT_EQUAL(potato, true); // Must use one of the defined assert macros }
+	ASSERT_EQUAL(potato, true); // Must use one of the defined assert macros }

 TEST_MAIN(); // Macro that replaces your main, just put it in here